About the Scholarships

 - Statement of Purpose

-Limit your essay to approximately two pages (1,000 words).
+Limit your essay to 750 words.
 Keep it focused, with concise and clear writing.
 Evaluators place great value on coherent writing, proper grammar, and accurate spelling.
 Have someone review your essay with these requirements in mind.
-You may also review a sample essay from a recent awardee for ideas.

 5. Letter of Recommendation